-The Plan for a complete street for the Halcyon corridor started in 2013 when the City identified improvements that were needed and hired Omni-Means to prepare a technical memorandum for a Halcyon Road Corridor Study.
+The current draft Plan has been prepared by GHD, the City's hired transportation consultant.
+The Plan for a complete street for the Halcyon corridor started in 2013 when the City identified improvements that were needed and hired GHD (formerly Omni-Means) to prepare a technical memorandum for a Halcyon Road Corridor Study.
 This was followed in 2015 with the South Halcyon Corridor Study that identified needed improvements, including sidewalks and landscaping.
 In 2016, the City received a Caltrans Sustainable Communities Transportation Planning Grant Program that led to the creation of an initial draft Plan.
 The need for these improvements was reaffirmed in subsequent studies, such as the Circulation Element Update, the Local Road Safety Plan, and the Systemic Safety Analysis Report.
+A number of initial community meetings were held on the draft plan in 2017.
+In March 2023, the draft Plan was presented to the City Council for initial review and feedback on the proposed alternatives at the intersection of Fair Oaks Avenue, as well as direction regarding additional public outreach.
+Based on this direction, a second round of community meetings were held in April 2023.
+The proposed plan was considered by the Planning Commission on June 20, 2023 and recommended for approval to the City Council.